 - Top with a layer of whipped cream and garnish with a strawberry if desired.

+Total time does not include cooling time and chilling time.
 Number of servings depends on the size of your dessert cups.